kharramahendra/Data-Science-Repo/readme.md

 ## Contributing

 Contributions are welcome!
-If you have valuable resources, notes, or code snippets to add, please follow the [Contributing Guidelines](CONTRIBUTING.md).
+If you have valuable resources, notes, or code snippets to add, please contribute for the data science community.

 ## Credits